wangduo2000/react-router-animate/README.md

 # react-router-animate
 A higher-order component for animating when react-router jumping

-## Install
+## <font color=red>Install</font>

 ```bash
 npm install react-router-animate --save
 yarn add react-router-animate
 ```

-You can install this higher-order component with `npm/yarn`, you need animate.css, so you must import animate.css in you index.js.
-Download [Animate.css](https://raw.githubusercontent.com/daneden/animate.css/master/animate.css) and place it in you src.
+You can install this higher-order component with 'npm/yarn', you need <font color=LightGreen>animate.css</font>, so you must import <font color=LightGreen>animate.css</font> in you index.js.
+Download [Animate.css](https://raw.githubusercontent.com/daneden/animate.css/master/animate.css) and place it in you  src .
 You App should depend on react and react-transition-group.

 ```bash